 Cancer of the liver: only 1,1 0,4% vs%.

-"In the days before antiretroviral therapy, people infected with HIV were dying of AIDS.
-Now that the use of this therapy is greatly increasing the life of HIV-infected patients, the risk of developing other diseases, like cancer, has increased, "Silverberg said in aKaiser Permanente press release.
-"These patients have a higher incidence of cancer compared with the general population, immune function and chronic inflammation as well as a higher prevalence of risk factors such as smoking and viral co-infections."
+"In the era prior to antiretroviral therapy, people who were infected with HIV were dying of AIDS.
+Now that the use of this therapy is greatly increasing the shelf life of HIV-infected patients, the risk of developing other diseases, such as cancer, has increased, "Silverberg said in a Kaiser Permanente press release.
+"These patients have a higher incidence of cancer compared to the general population, immune function and chronic inflammation, as well as a higher prevalence of risk factors such as smoking and viral co-infections."

-Written by Liz Highleyman Published on Tuesday, October 06 2015 00 to: 00h
+Written by Liz Highleyman Posted on Tuesday, 06 October from 2015 to 00: 00h

-Translated from originalPeople with HIV Are at Higher Risk for Several Types of Cancer, Large Study Findsby Claudio Souza.
+Translated from original People with HIV Are at Higher Risk for Several Types of Cancer, Large Study Finds by Claudio Souza.
 Reviewed by Mara Macedo